pcafrica/advanced_programming_2025-2026/lectures/06/06-c++_stl.md

   ```

 - **`std::optional<T>`** (C++17): May or may not contain a value.
+  Useful for dealing with datasets with missing data.
   ```cpp
   std::optional<int> opt = 42;
   if (opt.has_value()) std::cout << *opt << std::endl;